Home · General Resources · Legal Profession (70 sites)

 Law Society of Northern Ireland

 The Society is the professional and regulatory body for solicitors in Northern Ireland.
 The web site includes a summary of its regulatory framework and details of the complaints procedure.
-Downloadable publications include the Solicitors' Account Regulations 1998 and the Society's journal The Writ April 2000 onwards.
-There is also a directory of solicitors' firms in the major towns and villages of Northern Ireland, searchable by name, geographical location or category of work undertaken.
+Downloadable publications include the Solicitors (Northern Ireland) Order 1976 as amended, the Solicitors Practice Regulations 1987 as amended, the Solicitors’ Accounts Regulations 1998 and 2014 and the Society’s journal The Writ April 2000 onwards.
+There is also a directory of solicitors’ firms in Northern Ireland, searchable by name of firm or solicitor, geographical location, or category of work undertaken.

 Law Society of Scotland

 The Law Society of Scotland is the governing body for Scottish solicitors.
-The "For Members" section contains advice, rules and guidance on many aspects of professional practice.
-Directories of solicitors' firms and of individual solicitors are also available: see under "Find a Solicitor".
+The “For Members” section contains advice, rules and guidance on many aspects of professional practice.
+Directories of solicitors’ firms and of individual solicitors are also available: see under “For the public” > “Find a Solicitor”.

 Law Society of Singapore

 The Law Society of Singapore is the representative body for all lawyers in Singapore.
-Its site provides information for and about the legal profession in Singapore, notably a directory covering individual lawyers, law firms, notaries public and commissioners for oaths; practice directions and circulars; calendar of events; and information on how to qualify and how to set up a legal practice (including the Guidelines for Legal Corporations).
-Publications include the Society's Law Gazette 2000 onwards.
-The section headed "You and the Law" contains brief articles on various aspects of the law, aimed at the layperson: select "Public" from the menu bar.
+Its site provides information for and about the legal profession in Singapore, notably a directory covering individual lawyers, law firms, notaries public and commissioners for oaths; practice directions and circulars (in Members’ Library, requiring log-in); calendar of events; annual reports, 2013 onwards; and information on how to qualify and how to set up a legal practice (select “Running Your Practice”).
+Publications include the Society’s Law Gazette October 2017 onwards.

-The is the web site of JLD, the Junior Lawyers Division of the Law Society, which was launched in January 2008 to provide an independent voice for student members of the Law Society, trainees, and solicitors of up to five years' post qualification experience.
+The Junior Lawyers Division (JLD) of the Law Society was launched in January 2008 to provide an independent voice for student members of the Law Society, trainees, and solicitors of up to five years’ post qualification experience.
 It includes news about JLD, and information about starting a career as a solicitor.

 LawWorks

 LawWorks is the operating name of the Solicitors Pro Bono Group, a charity that aims to increase the availability of free legal advice to individuals and communities in need.
-Its web site includes recent news stories about the group and information for potential clients, lawyers, law schools, charities, and advice agencies.
+Its web site includes recent news stories about the group and information for individuals, not-for-profit organisations, and for solicitors and volunteers.

 Lay Observer for Northern Ireland